 Comment 1: The changes goal hypothesis argues that people shift their study time/effort to mastering easy items, while pure lists don’t have the obvious cue of relatedness isn’t is possible that reactivity could be observed here because they are focusing on the easier items (based on some other cue like frequency)?

-Response: Mitchum et al.’s (2016) changed-goal hypothesis initially described difficulty of paired-associates in terms of their relatedness (i.e., unrelated pairs are difficult because the cue does not converge upon the target).
-While other factors can certainly influence pair difficulty (i.e., an individual’s likelihood of correctly recalling an item on a future test), we note that pair relatedness is a strong predictor of future recall (Maxwell & Buchanan, 2020), and the JOL task encourages participants to implicitly relate items together at study (see Maxwell & Huff, 2022).
-The activation of semantic information is likely automatic as indicated by semantic priming effects which occur reliably when conscious memory-based processes have been eliminated (see Hutchison, 2003).

-Finally, we note that across our experiments, all list types were matched on several variables that could potentially influence recall, including frequency, length, and concreteness.
-Thus, unrelated targets did not differ from related targets in frequency, yet only related targets showed a memory improvement from making judgments at encoding.
+Response: Yes, it is possible that participants might use a lexical characteristic that is perceived as easier/more fluent for processing.
+This would not apply to our experiments, however, as we carefully matched all pair types on lexical and semantic variables.
+This matching was a methodological improvement in our experiments as previous reactivity experiments did not control for these lexical/semantic characteristics which have been shown to affect recall rates.

 Comment 2: I wasn’t entirely sure how the sample was determined, the power analysis suggested a significantly smaller sample would have been adequate and Prolific and student samples were combined.
 Did any of the results differ as a function of sample?
 What was the logic of topping up the samples with Prolific?

 Response: As reported in the Experiment 1 Methods (pg.
 10), we initially based our samples on a set of a priori power analyses conducted with G*Power.
 This study was originally planned to be conducted in-lab; however, prior to the start of data collection, the Covid-19 pandemic forced us to shift our data collection online.
 As a result, we oversampled each group as an additional safeguard against increased participant performance variability that is inherent to conducting research online.

-While participants were primarily recruited from the University of Southern Mississippi, we extended our data collection efforts to Prolific, as participant recruitment was dwindling.
-Our primary goal with Prolific recruitment was to ensure that each cell had at least 35 participants pre-data screening.
-However, no differences in cued-recall performance were detected between recruitment sources (please see our response to Review 1’s 13th comment for more details).

 Comment 3: On pg.
 26 its argued that the easy/difficult comparison triggers the change in study goals, but it might be more accurate to say that the metacognitive evaluation produces a change in goals towards mastery, and that re-studying the related word-pairs are the easiest way to achieve that.

 Response: We have updated the language on pg.
 27 accordingly.
 We now describe the changed-goal hypothesis as occurring whenever “metacognitive evaluation produces a shift in study goals” rather than it simply being the product of an “easy/difficult” comparison.